 - Is there a way I can skip ads?

 No, there is not currently, nor will there be, a way to skip ads from premium content providers through PlayOn.
 The ads are what enable these companies to offer their content over the Internet so that services like PlayOn can bring them to any device you wish to view them on, whenever you want to view them.

 - Why should I buy PlayOn when I get Netflix and Hulu Plus on my Xbox 360, PS3, Roku, Wii, or mobile device already?

 The November 2008 Netflix-Xbox 360 integration requires a Live Gold subscription membership, which costs more over one year than a single PlayOn license.
 PlayOn offers the ability to watch Hulu (including "web only content") AND Hulu Plus content (if you are a subscriber to Hulu Plus) on your gaming console or mobile device.
 Not a Hulu Plus subscriber?
 No problem – PlayOn lets you watch all of the web-only Hulu content on your gaming console and mobile device without subscribing to Hulu Plus!
-Also, PlayOn offers more content than just Netflix and Hulu Plus – we have almost 60 channels from ESPN to YouTube, Comedy Central, CBS and more.
+Also, PlayOn offers more content than just Netflix and Hulu Plus – we have over 60 built-in channels from ESPN to YouTube, Comedy Central, CBS and more.
 We add more and more content each quarter as free upgrades to existing PlayOn Premium users.
 Additionally, we are constantly expanding our library of free plugin channels created by 3rd-party developers.
 Plus, PlayOn makes it easy for you to watch Netflix, Hulu, YouTube and more on your mobile device.